Chai-mae/Automatic-Speaker-recognition/README.md

 ### Step 3: Construction of GMM models

 In this step we have defined a function that takes two parameters as input: parentDir (the parent directory path) and n_components (the number of components for the GMM).
 This function allows you to read a file containing the MFFcs of an audio, initialize a GMM model, train it on the MFFCs, then save it in a pickle file.
+The function used for training the Gaussian Mixture Model (GMM) is fit() from the GaussianMixture class in the sklearn.mixture module.

 Each student has four Gmm models: one model with 128 Gaussians, a second with 256, a third with 512 and a last with 1024.
 The names of the files containing the trained GMM models are in the form: Identifier.n_component.gmm
  ```javascript